wimols/wimols.github.io/_posts/1956-05-09-life-part-nine.md

 - Origin of life
 ---

-One tipping point follows another.
+<span style="color: red;">One tipping point follows another.
 It is a house of cards, one failure causes the entire system to collapse.
-We go over the so-called geological times determined by the International Commission on Stratigraphy (ICS).
+We go over the so-called geological times determined by the International Commission on Stratigraphy (ICS).</span>

 # Precambrian > 4600-542 million years ago.
 The newly formed earth must first <span style="color: red;">cool down</span> with water vapor condensing into the oceans, this process takes about 1000 million years.